pk-vishnu/hadoop-map-reduce/Doc/DA.typ

 #pagebreak()

 == Running Job
-After the moving the compiled JAR to `./data`, the job is run by bashing into the Namenode container and running:
+After moving the compiled JAR to `./data`, the job is run by bashing into the Namenode container and running:

 `
 bash-4.2$: hadoop jar /data/MapReduce.jar VideoDriver /input/video_views_data.csv /output/completion"